AwsSG/empowered/README.md

 We would like to acknowledge the following people who helped us along the way in completing this project:

 * [Dave Bowers](https://github.com/dnlbowers), our hackathon facilitator.
+* Our families - for their patience and support while we disappeared for another long weekend of coding.